midonet/tripleo-puppet-elements/elements/overcloud-network-midonet/README.md

 ### DIB\_MIDONET\_version

 What version of Midonet to install.
-Default is `5.2`.
+Default is `5.4`.

 ### DIB\_MIDONET\_openstack\_version

 Specify the version of OpenStack you're using.
-Default is `mitaka`.
+Default is `newton`.

 ### DIB\_MIDONET\_mem\_username